The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Serum creatinine <1.5 times ULN

 TSH and T4 within normal limits or adequately controlled

 CD4+ cell count ≥200 cells/microL or CD4+ cell count ≥100 cells/microL, but <200 cells/microL and HIV-1 RNA <5000 copies/mL in CHC-HIV coinfected patients

-Use during pregnancy is contraindicated.
+Use is contraindicated in females who are pregnant or males whose female partners are pregnant.
 Abortifacient and teratogenic effects have been reported in women receiving interferons.
 Negative pregnancy test is required before initiation and monthly thereafter.
 Avoid pregnancy in female patients and female partners of male patients during therapy by using two effective forms of contraception; continue contraceptive measures for at least 6 months after completion of therapy.
 If female patients or female partners of male patients become pregnant during treatment, she should be counseled about potential risks of exposure.

 Mother-to-child transmission of HCV does not occur if the woman is not viremic, therefore, HCV-infected women of childbearing potential should postpone pregnancy until therapy is complete.
 Treatment of HCV is not recommended for women who are already pregnant (AASLD/IDSA 2015).